KALMARs 50 YEARS YOUNG

 Although too young for World War II, Michael Kalmar was conscripted into the British Army in 1947, where he rapidly rose to the rank of Captain.
 When offered a promotion to a Major he had a decision to make regarding his career.

 In 1977 Richard Kalmar joined his father, initially for just two weeks prior to going off to earn a fortune on the oil rigs in the Middle East.
-The promised job never materialized and Richard soon found he shared his father's passion for property.
-Forty years on and he is still running the business!
+The promised job never materialised and Richard soon found he shared his father's passion for property.
+Over forty years on he is still running the business!

 By the 1980s the London the docks had all but died, yet king Canute style planning policies were trying to keep the docks alive in multi floor Victorian wharves that were patently no longer fit for purpose.
 Persuading the authorities that the world had changed and that the future of the docks lay to the east, further down the Thames estuary was as much of a battle then as it is now.
 Despite this KALMARs sold many such buildings, including the St Saviour’s Wharf, a dilapidated 100,000 sq ft wharf near Tower Bridge for £7 psf.
 Space there today is worth up to £2,000 psf!

 KALMARs has always focused on expanding and interesting areas of East and South East London.
-Having sold over half a million square feet of former warehouses for development the company sold the building in Walton Street, acquired Jamaica Wharf and moved into the area to pick up on resales.
-It was then a derelict multi floor Victorian former building that had originally been used for importing building material.
-This attractive property is situated at the end of St Saviour’s Dock, the company converted it into eight small offices retaining one for their own purposes.
+Having sold over half a million square feet of former warehouses for development, the company sold the building in Walton Street, acquired Jamaica Wharf and moved into the area to pick up on resales.
+It was then a derelict multi floor Victorian building that had originally been used for importing building material.
+This attractive property is situated at the end of St Saviour’s Dock and the company converted it into eight small offices retaining one for their own purposes.

-This was a visionary and pioneering move at the time setting to up in an area that had suffered badly with the docks closing.
-With little competition KALMARs quickly grew to become the leading commercial agents in the inner south London area, a position it continues to hold today.
+This was a visionary and pioneering move at the time; setting up in an area that had suffered badly with the docks closing.
+With little competition then, KALMARs quickly grew to become the leading commercial agents in the inner south London area, a position it continues to hold today.